 - the processing of inquiries via the contact form;

-- the transfer of your personal data within the RSP Group, as permitted by law, for internal administrative purposes, including the processing of personal data of customers and employees;
+- passing on your personal data within the group of companies, insofar as this is legally permissible, for internal administration purposes, including the processing of personal data of customers and employees;

 - to store some of your personal information if you use our services or have indicated a preference for marketing communications or other correspondence, e.g. to be able to process the follow-up requests, to improve our service;

-Insofar as you have given us consent to the processing of your personal data for specific purposes, the legality of this processing is based on your voluntary consent.
+Provided that you have agreed to process your personal data for particular purposes (e.g. our newsletter dispatch), the legality of this processing is given on the basis of your consent.

 For sending the newsletter, we use the so-called double opt-in procedure, which means that we will only send you a newsletter by e-mail if you have previously explicitly confirmed to us that you wish to receive our newsletter.
 You will then receive a notification e-mail from us requesting you to confirm that you wish to receive our newsletter by clicking on the link in the e-mail.
 You can unsubscribe from the newsletter at any time.
 A textual message to the contact details referred to in point 1 (e.g. e-mail, fax, letter) is sufficient.
 Of course, you can also use the unsubscribe link available in every newsletter.